GMOD/bgzf-filehandle/README.md

 // unzipChunk takes a buffer and returns a decompressed buffer plus the offsets
 // of the block boundaries in the bgzip file in compressed (cpositions) and
-// decompressed (dpositions) coordinates const {buffer, dpositions, cpositions} = await unzipChunk(chunkDataBuffer)
+// decompressed (dpositions) coordinates
+// you can ignore dpositions/cpositions if your code doesn't care about stable feature IDs const {buffer, dpositions, cpositions} = await unzipChunk(chunkDataBuffer)

+// similar to the above unzipChunk but takes extra chunk argument and trims
+// off (0,chunk.minv.dataPosition) and (chunk.maxv.dataPosition)
+// used especially for generating stable feature IDs across chunk boundaries
+// normal unzip or unzipChunk can be used if this is not important const {buffer, dpositions, cpositions} = await unzipChunkSlice(chunkDataBuffer, chunk)
 ```

 ## Academic Use